 - Be a strong and precise communicator, both verbally and in writing, to effectively distribute information to others

-Lastly, Crime Analysts must have a strong desire and commitment to maintaining Canadian public safety.
-By collaborating with police officers, police departments, the general public, and other agencies, the role they have is impactful and rewarding.
+Lastly, crime analysts must have a strong desire and commitment to maintaining public safety.
+By collaborating with police officers, police departments, the general public and other agencies, their role is impactful and rewarding.

 Taking the Lead

-To learn more about how Laurier’s online Master of Public Safety program can help progress your career on leading countering crime initiatives and preventing crime before it happens, please download our brochure.
+To learn more about how Laurier’s online Master of Public Safety program can help progress your career on leading countering crime initiatives and preventing crime before it happens, please get your program guide or set up a time to connect with an enrolment advisor on your schedule.